Asset Protection Review (APR)

 In terms of format, the APR is a dialogue between attorney and client (rather than some sort of glossy formal analysis or report).

 The APR is conducted entirely online, supplemented by phone if necessary.
 It is not necessary to set a specific appointment time.
-The APR must occur within the immediate time frame (three days) to be included in the APR flat fee.
-Per our Fees & Policies, it may take up to 1.5 hours of attorney time and is subject to our usual reasonableness standard as to its content, scope, and duration.
+The APR must occur within the immediate time frame (three calendar days) to be included in the APR flat fee.
+Per our Fees & Policies, the APR may take up to 1.5 hours of attorney time and is subject to our usual reasonableness standard as to its content, scope, and duration.
+By way of clarification, this does not mean that we offer a Athree-day consultation.@ As noted, the time allowed for an APR is 1.5 cumulative hours of attorney time, which may be spread over that period of three days.
+All consultations and APRs automatically conclude and any documents provided are automatically considered final after three calendar days.

 Note that Mr. Willis no longer practices either federal or U.S. bankruptcy law (it is a specialty nowdays) and therefore may only offer general comments in those areas.
 Our focus is more on the state exemptions and maintaining/defending them in state court.
 We can refer you to a bankruptcy specialist in the Houston or Dallas area if that is needed.